cudoventures/cudos-docs/docs/cudos-intercloud/discounts-and-bonuses.md

 ---

 # Time-limited Promotions
-Between June 25, 2024 and August 26, 2024 CUDOS Intercloud offers all its users different discounts and bonuses on all its offerings.
+CUDOS Intercloud offers all its users different discounts and bonuses on all its offerings, particularly those who are active members of the ASI Alliance ecosystem.
-While this initial promotion is limited in time, after it finishes there will be similar reward programs in the platform for longer periods which will be communicated around the end of this initial promotion.

 ## Staking Discounts
-Any users staking CUDOS tokens in the CUDOS Network will now get up to 5% off on any services purchased within Intercloud.
+Any users staking FET tokens in the ASI Alliance Network will now get up to 5% off on any services purchased within Intercloud.
-To calculate the amount staked, all the tokens delegated to validators in CUDOS for all Cosmos addresses connected to the account are aggregated.
+To calculate the amount staked, all the tokens delegated to validators in ASI Alliance for all Cosmos addresses connected to the account are aggregated.
 Then, the discount is calculated as

 $$